waggle-sensor/eWaggle/README.md

 * Protocols - Interfaces for working with Waggle data formats such as sensorgrams and datagrams.
 * Messaging - Interfaces for sending and receiving message frames over serial ports.
 * Development - Helper objects to facilitate testing and debugging.
-Provides native build target for local testing.
+Supports native builds for local testing.

 ## Installation